 Yes, but you will need to be running SmartScore Version 5.2 or later.

-You may also need to update your Apple software.
-To run Apple Software Update on your Mac, go to the Apple icon and selecting "Software Update..."
+- Run Apple Software Update on your Mac by going to the Apple icon and selecting "Software Update..."

 How do I recognize large format scores in SmartScore X?
 There are more than one way to "skin a cat"...
-If the image field of a score is larger than the glass of your scanner, you have several options to process the music with SmartScore.
+If the image field of a score is larger than the glass of your scanner, you have a couple of options to process the music with SmartScore.